sf-zhg/Car_Reg_CVCC/README.md

 cd Car_Reg_CVCC
 ```
 # 2. Create a virtual environment:
-create a virtual environment for to run this repository on and install dependencies.
+create a virtual environment to run this repository on and install dependencies.
 ```
 python -m venv working_environment source working_environment/bin/activate